AN/TPS-75: Description

+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/TPS-75" designation represents the 75th design of an Army-Navy electronic device for ground transportable search radar system.
+The JETDS system also now is used to name all Department of Defense electronic systems.

 This radar was developed as an upgrade of the AN/TPS-43(V), which entered US service in 1970; it incorporates new electronics and a new Ultra Low Side Lobe Antenna (ULSA).
 About 67 TPS-43(V) radars were upgraded to TPS-75(V) standard starting in FY88.

 The entire system can be broken down and packed onto two M939 trucks for road transport and mobile air transport by planes such as the C-130 Hercules or bigger.
 The entire radar system can be "torn down" and be ready for transport in just a few hours.
 This varies greatly with the number of personnel, their level of training, and method of transport.
 A typical convoy package would consist of one 5-ton truck pulling the radar van with the radar antenna in the bed of the truck and a support 5-ton pulling an AN/MJQ-1632 400 Hz power plant.
 The support truck would hold some spare parts, fuel tank(s), camouflage netting, and other logistical items as needed.
 The heat exchanger and -18 environmental control unit (ECU) are normally loaded into and transported within the radar van.

 There are many add-ons for the TPS-75, one of which allows the AN/TPS-75 to be tilted back to see into the atmosphere assisting in detection of long range ballistic missiles.